neumino/neumino.github.io/movies.md

-### The Wretched
+### Have a Good Trip: Adventures in Psychedelics
-*Released on 2020-05-01, vote average 6.8*
+*Released on 2020-05-11, vote average 7*

-A rebellious teenage boy embarks on a gutsy crusade to stop the terrifying evil he suspects has possessed his neighbor in this bone-chilling occult thriller.
+Celebrities recall their most mind-bending trips via animations, reenactments and more in this comedic documentary exploring the story of psychedelics.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/vwFFhQhQC2M?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/FmQygtqDLHs?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>